 Switching between manual and autofocus is done through a "one-touch focus clutch mechanism."
 The entire focus ring is pushed or pulled to switch.

 Some people do not like clutch style A/M selectors.
 Personally, I am a fan because I do not have to remove my eye from the viewfinder to switch to auto or manual focus.

-The lens does have a built in autofocus motor, but it is loud.
-This can be a problem if you need quite operation for an event or video.
+The lens does have a built-in autofocus motor, but it is loud.
+This can be a problem if you need quiet operation for an event or video.

 In terms of size, the lens is fairly large.
 It weighs 550g (1.21 lbs) with dimensions of 4.02 x 4.02 x 4.02 in (L x W x H).

 Be careful if you go to buy the lens.
 Tokina also makes versions for the Canon EF and Sony A mounts.
 Make sure the lens you buy is for Nikon.

 Sigma 10-20mm f/3.5 EX DC HSM ELD SLD Aspherical

 - Internal focus means circular polarizes can be used.